vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Orientale Roma XCII.
 Vol. I, pp. 1–11.

-2002 Religion and Politics in the Eastern Vākāt.aka Kingdom. in: South Asian Studies 18 (2002), 1–24.
+2002 Religion and Politics in the Eastern Vākāṭaka Kingdoṁin: South Asian Studies 18 (2002), 1–24.

-2004a Mansar. in: Bakker, Hans T. (ed.), The Vākāt.aka Heritage.
+2004a Mansar̥in: Bakker, Hans T. (ed.), The Vākāṭaka Heritage.
 Indian Culture at the Crossroads.
 Groningeṇpp.
 71–85.

 2004b Origin and Growth of the Purāṇic Text Corpus with Special Reference to the Skandapurāṇa.
 Papers of the 12th World Sanskrit Conference Vol. 3.2, edited

-by Hans T. Bakker.
+by Hans ṬBakker.
 Delhi.

 *2004c At the Right Side of the Teacher: Imagination, Imagery, and Image in Vedic and Saiva Initiatioṇin: Granoff, Phyllis & Koichi Shinohara (eds.), Images in ´

 Asian Religions.
 Toronto 2004. pp. 117–148.
 [26]

-2004d The Vākāt.aka Heritage.
+2004d The Vākāṭaka Heritage.
 Indian Culture at the Crossroads.
-Edited by Hans T. Bakker.
+Edited by Hans ṬBakker.
 Egbert Forsten, GroningeṇGonda Indological Studies XIII.

 *2005 Commemorating the Dead.
 A note on Skandagupta’s Bhitarī Inscription, vv.
-8–12. in: Sharma, R.K. & Devendra Handa (eds.), Revealing the Past: recent
+8–12. in: Sharma, R̥K. & Devendra Handa (eds.), Revealing the Past: recent

 trends in art and archaeology.
 Prof. Ajay Mitra Shastri Commemoration